 a.
-If triple-tracking must occur within the Boyds Historic District, expansion of the railroad right-of-way must be located along the south side of the tracks to avoid adverse effects on the historic Hoyle's Mill (Sites BD and BE).
+If triple-tracking must occur within the Boyds Historic District, expansion of the railroad right-of-way must be located along the south side of the tracks to avoid adverse effects on the historic Hoyle's Mill (Sites BC and BE).

 - a.
 If triple-tracking must occur within the Germantown Historic District, then it should be located along the north side of the tracks to avoid infringing upon the historic district. - b.
-If track work necessitates reconstruction of the regional stormwater facilities north of the Germantown MARC Station and historic district, coordinate the design of these facilities with the Planning Department and community groups to ensure visual compatibility (Sites GF, GI and GJ).
+If track work or the extension of Bowman Mill Drive necessitates reconstruction of the regional stormwater facilities north of the Germantown MARC Station and historic district, coordinate the design of these facilities with the Planning Department and community groups to ensure visual compatibility (Sites GF, GG, GJ and GK).